This post is also available in:

 Arguably, the biggest operators active in LATAM do accept digital currencies as payments on their platforms.
 This may expand audiences, tapping into niche gaming communities and cross-border player pools.

 On the other hand, this is mostly the case of the leading cryptocurrencies.
 Crypto payments in iGaming have not grown as fast as repeatedly forecast in media publications and industry analyses.
-In the Brazilian market, our survey has shown, the instant payment system PIX is rated as the one with the highest levels of security and trust by iGamers (82%).
+In the Brazilian market, our popular payments survey has shown, the instant payment system PIX is rated as the one with the highest levels of security and trust by iGamers (82%).
 Cryptocurrencies have shown moderate trust levels (at 36%), falling behind bank cards, boleto and eWallets.

 Only 8% of Brazilian real-money players reportedly use crypto payments.
 This is not a neglectable share but not as important as many analysts would have us believe.
 Evidently, despite the “buzz” around cryptocurrencies, they remain a niche payment method for online gamblers.